zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 file repeatedly to check for errors, tests are a way to receive feedback continuously as you write your code.
 In professional program development, tests are often written to ensure code works as intended.
-For instance, tests can help prevent bugs from being introduced with updates - i.g. some new code might break something that was previously working.
+For instance, tests can help prevent bugs from being introduced with updates - i.g.
+Some new code might break something that was previously working.

 In this course, we are going to use tests slightly differently.
 In every lab,